rokath/trice/docs/TriceUserGuide.md

 The Trice macros are designed for maximal execution speed and therefore we have to pay the price for their limited capabilities.

-- Optionally add channel specifiers to get color.
+- Optionally add tags to get color.
 Example:

     ```c
     puts( "A message");